 On arriving in Chicago, his friends met him at the station.
 When he arrived (or, On his arrival) in Chicago, his friends met him at the station.
-A soldier of proved valor, A soldier of proved valor, they entrusted him with the he was entrusted with the defence of the city. defence of the city.
+A soldier of proved valor, they entrusted him with the defence of the city.
+A soldier of proved valor, he was entrusted with the defence of the city.
 Young and inexperienced, the task seemed easy to me.
 Young and inexperienced, I thought the task easy.
-Without a friend to counsel Without a friend to counsel him, the temptation proved him, he found the temptairresistible. tion irresistible.
+Without a friend to counsel him, the temptation proved irresistible.
+Without a friend to counsel him, he found the temptation irresistible.